firoball/Morbius/Assets/readme.txt

 Add "Morbius" prefab to scene.
 Adjust "NavMeshAgent" parameters if required Add "Main Camera" prefab to scene
 	Assign gameobject "Morbius" to "Target"
-Add "Items", "Combinations", "Inventory" and "Audio Manager" prefabs to scene.
+Add "Items", "Combinations", "Inventory" and "AudioManager" prefabs to scene.
 Add "Controllers" prefab to scene.
 	Add further scene specific event objects here as children and reference in "Controllers/EventManager"